Alaska Public Records Act & Social Media

-The City of Houston, AK also has a policy that defines social media posts as records under the Alaska Public Record Act, and requires that content posted on social media be, “maintained in an accessible format…so that it can be produced in response to a request.”
+The Municipality of Anchorage, AK also has a policy that defines social media posts as records under the Alaska Public Record Act, and states social media use shall comply with “records retention, Municipal Public Records Act, First Amendment” and other laws.

 Excerpt from: Municipality of Anchorage Social Media Policy

 e) Site Content